When it comes to money, most people are fragile, scared, and don’t know what they’re doing.

 The best way to prevent job loss is to be as valuable as possible to your organization.
 Do excellent work, beat deadlines, and contribute positive value to the company.
 If you’re in sales, this means bringing in more than the company is paying you.
 If you’re a project manager, this means beating deadlines and meeting expectations.

 I take a wide and deep approach to this.
 I love to be really strong in one area while still having a hand in multiple other areas.
 The more you handle in your job, the more difficult you are to replace.
+My buddy Erik is wicked smart when it comes to growing his career.
+He just shared his best advice on how to become a 6 figure earner!

 2. Build a true friendship with those in charge